-ANNUAL CORPORATE GOVERNANCE REPORT 2018 TRANSLATION FOR INFORMATION PURPOSES ONLY

-Name or corporate name of director Mr. Juan Arena De La Mora Profile Ph.D. in Engineering from ICAI, Mr. Juan Arena graduated in Business Science from ICADE, and also in Psychology, and he holds a diploma in Tax Studies and completed the AMP at Harvard Business School.
-Professor at Harvard Business School (2009-2010) teaching in the MBA programme (2015), the AMP (Advance Management Programme) and at IESE (2011) teaching in the PADE programme.
-He started his career at Bankinter where he occupied various positions.
-In 1985, he was appointed Managing Director and in 1993, Managing Director and CEO.
-From March 2002 to April 2007 he was Executive Chairman.
-He is currently member of the Board of Directors of Ferrovial, Almirall Laboratories, and Meliá Hotels International where he holds positions in different Committees, he is also member of the International Council of EVERIS, Chairman of the Advisory Board of Consulnor, member of the Advisory Boards of Marsh and Panda.
-In the academic field, he is currently Chairman of the Professional Council of ESADE, member of the Board of Directors of Deusto Business School and member of the World Advisory Board of Harvard Business School.
-In the third sector area, he was the Founder and First Chairman of Fundación SERES (business and society responsible) where he is currently a member of the Executive Committee and Chairman of the Governance Committee.
-Likewise, he has been a member of the Board of Directors of TPI, Prisa, Everis, UBS Spain, Panda, Dinamia, member of the Board of Trustees of ESADE and member of the Advisory Board of Spencer Stuart.
-In July 2018, he ceased to be a member of the Board of Directors of Ferrovial.
+Mr. Juan Arena De La Mora

+Ph.D. in Engineering from ICAI, Mr. Juan Arena graduated in Business Science from ICADE, and also in Psychology, and he holds a diploma in Tax Studies and completed the AMP at Harvard Business School.

+Member of the Board of Meliá Hotels International Chairman of the Professional Council of ESADE, member of the International Advisory Board of Everis and Advisory Board of Marsh; Operating Partner of Advent International Corporation, member of the Board of Directors of Deusto Business School.

+Member of the Executive Committee of Fundación SERES and Chairman of its Governance Committee.

+He has been a member of the Board and Executive Chairman of Bankinter, Board member of Ferrovial, and Almirall Laboratories of UBS España, TPI, Everis, Dinamia and Prisa, Chairman of the Advisory Council of Panda, Consulnor, member of the Board of Trustees of ESADE and of the Advisory Board of Spencer Stuart, Wold Advisory Board and professor of Harvard Business School and IESE.

 He was awarded the "Gran Cruz de la Orden del Mérito Civil" (Grand Cross of the Order of Civil Merit) for his contribution to research and development of the Information Society.

-ANNUAL CORPORATE GOVERNANCE REPORT 2018 TRANSLATION FOR INFORMATION PURPOSES ONLY

-Name or corporate name of director